mwoodwilson/whoknowsball-frontend/README.md

 ## The Problem

-Every sports fan thinks they know ball.
-In every group chat, in every sports bar, there exists the same discussion amongst friends- who actually knows ball?
-When your buddy claims he "called" the Chiefs winning in OT and points to this as proof of his/her superior ball knowledge, how can you argue?
-How can you prove them wrong?
-And how do you do the impossible- get a chiefs fan to stop talking?
+In every group chat, every sports bar, there exists the same discussion amongst friends- who actually knows ball?
+When your buddy claims they "called" the Chiefs winning in OT, and points to this as proof of their ball knowledge, how can you argue?
+How do you prove them wrong, and reposition yourself as the superior ball knower?
+And most importantly, how do you do the impossible- get a chiefs fan to stop talking?

 Betting apps track money.
-But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or sweats a wild ten legger through sunday night football.
+But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or sweats a wild ten legger through Sunday Night Football.

 There's currently no standardized way to measure sports betting intelligence, leaving all of these questions unanswered.
 Until now.